WORLAND AQUATIC CENTER RULES

 - Must be at least 48 inches to ride down the slide alone.

-- If less than 48 inches they must ride with a responsible party of at least 15 years or older.
+- If less than 48 inches, patrons must ride with a responsible party of at least 15 years or older.
 May use a puddle jumper or lifejacket while sitting on lap.

 - Lifeguard or attendant will give command to go down slide.

 - No combs, foreign objects, or exposed metal are allowed on slide.
 No cutoff jeans with rivets allowed.
 Only approved swimsuits allowed.